chenxingqiang/secret-learn/doc/computing/parallelism.rst

 Environment variables
 .....................

-These environment variables should be set before importing jax-sklearn.
+These environment variables should be set before importing secret-learn.

 `XLEARN_ASSUME_FINITE`
 ~~~~~~~~~~~~~~~~~~~~~~~